bishnuparajuli024/deeplearning-in-medicine/README.md

 Transfer Learning: If you have limited training data, models with pre-trained weights like VGG16, ResNet, DenseNet, Vision Transformers, and EfficientNet offer a significant advantage.
 You can leverage pre-trained weights to fine-tune the model on your dataset, which often leads to better performance.

 State-of-the-Art Performance: If achieving state-of-the-art performance is your primary goal and you have sufficient computational resources, you may want to consider the latest architectures like EfficientNet or Vision Transformers, which have shown impressive results on various benchmarks.

+**3. What does the prmopt _[vgg = VGG16(input_shape=IMAGE_SIZE + [3], weights='imagenet', include_top=False)]_ do?
+**

+**vgg = VGG16(...):** This line initializes the VGG16 model using the VGG16 constructor provided by Keras.
+This constructor creates an instance of the VGG16 model with specific arguments.

+**input_shape=IMAGE_SIZE + [3]:** This argument specifies the input shape of the images that will be fed into the model.
+IMAGE_SIZE is a variable representing the desired size of the input images, typically specified as [height, width].
+The [3] indicates that the images are color images (RGB), where 3 channels are used for red, green, and blue color information.

+**weights='imagenet':** This argument specifies that the model should be initialized with pre-trained weights obtained from training on the ImageNet dataset.
+Using pre-trained weights allows the model to start with learned features, which can improve its performance, especially when working with limited training data.

+**include_top=False:** This argument specifies that the fully connected layers (often referred to as the "top" layers) of the VGG16 model should not be included.
+By setting this argument to False, only the convolutional base of the VGG16 model will be instantiated, without the classification layers.
+This is commonly done when using a pre-trained model as a feature extractor or when adapting the model for a different classification task.